 Feedback is available on request either during office hours, via email or on Blackboard.

 The learning, teaching and assessment methods are appropriate to the learning objectives in that students are expected to focus on and become proficient with numeric problem solving and providing reasoned explanations and interpretations of their solutions.

 Learning Hours:

+Pre-reading 30

 Contact Hours 27

-Directed Learning - Exercises (8 x 5) 40
+Directed Learning - Exercises (8 x 4) 32

-Further Private Study 14
+Further Private Study 11

-Directed Reading 16

 Group Work 50

-Assessment 3

 Total 150

-The following essential and recommended readings are subject to change.
+The following readings are subject to change.
 Students should not therefore purchase textbooks prior to commencing their course.
 If students wish to undertake background reading before starting the course, many of the chapters/readings are available in electronic form via on-line library catalogues and other resources

+Pre-reading:

+It is recommended that students complete the following pre-work prior to the commencement of the module:

+- 1. Read the first three chapters of the essential textbook - 2.
+Review online (without printing!) the annual report and accounts of any company listed on a European stock market to gain some familiarity with the form and content of financial statements published under International Financial Reporting Standards (IFRS).

+Essential Reading:

-Essential Reading: McLaney, E, and Atrill, P, (2010) Accounting for Managers, 5th Edition.
+McLaney, E, and Atrill, P, (2012) Accounting: An Introduction, 6th Edition.
 Pearson.

+Indicative Bibliography:

-(Or 6h edition if available).
-Indicative Bibliography: Collier, P.M (2009) Accounting for Managers: Interpreting Accounting Information for Decision Making, 3rd Edition,.
-John Wiley Holmes, G, Sugden, A and Gee, P, (2008) Interpreting Company Reports and Accounts, 10th Edition, Pearson Education.
+Collier, P.M (2009) Accounting for Managers: Interpreting Accounting Information for Decision Making, 3rd Edition,.
+John Wiley

+Holmes, G, Sugden, A and Gee, P, (2008) Interpreting Company Reports and Accounts, 10th Edition, Pearson Education.

 Hopper T, Northcott D & Scapens R (2007), Issues in Management Accounting, 3rd Edition, Prentice Hall.

+Additional Resources:

-Additional Resources: Students are strongly encouraged to purchase the McLaney and Atrill textbook, as this will give them access to the 'My Accounting Lab' web-based learning resource provided by Pearson.
+Students are strongly encouraged to purchase the McLaney and Atrill textbook, as this will give them access to the 'My Accounting Lab' web-based learning resource provided by Pearson.

 Additional teaching material may be issued for some topics as appropriate.
 Details of any such material and revision material will be made available on Blackboard.

 Additional resources specifically for the group project will be provided at the start of the module.